Surmulot: open software for musical composition

 Keykit by itself is a major place for MIDI composition.
 It provides easy manipulation of musical phrases, easy programming of algorithmic composition procedures.
 It comes with many toys allowing real-time interaction with automatically generated material.

-This was not what I was into though, so I developped a non-realtime composition method, based on a specific, 2-dimensional, representation of notes, where rhythm is described as a set of geometrical objects and their variations, while the interaction between these objects and the static 2D notes is highly customizable.
-This idea was called GeoMaestro, but the eventual code also includes another environment, called the Composer, where boxes representing arbitrary musical data can be linked together to form a whole structured composition.
+In Keykit I developped a non-realtime composition method, based on a specific, 2-dimensional, representation of notes, where rhythm is described as a set of geometrical objects and their variations, while the interaction between these objects and the static 2D notes is highly customizable.
+See a few commented compositions for examples.

-At this stage I was dealing with a lot of non-MIDI data, such as sound files and Csound scores and orchestras, so Keykit became limited and I decided to continue this developement with Squeak.
-Still, Keykit is by far the best place for doing anything MIDI, so I kept it tightly integrated with the other environments.
+At this stage I was dealing with a lot of non-MIDI data, such as sound files and Csound scores and orchestras, so I decided to leave Keykit and continue this developement with Squeak.
+Still, Keykit is by far the best place for doing anything MIDI, and I kept it tightly integrated with the other environments.

 Csound-x for Emacs